QR Code Marketing ROI: The Numbers That Justify the Investment

 The beauty of dynamic QR codes for marketing is built-in measurement.
 Every scan is logged with a timestamp, and depending on the tracking setup, device type and geographic location can also be captured.
 This data feeds directly into campaign ROI calculations.

 To calculate ROI, you need the total cost of the QR code implementation (design, printing, dynamic code plan) and the value generated from scans (leads captured, sales attributed, actions taken on the landing page).
-Since dynamic QR code plans like Honest QR Pro cost a one-time $19, the cost side is trivially small compared to the print media budget.
+Since Honest QR's dynamic code plans are an affordable monthly subscription (see current pricing at honestqr.net/#pricing), the cost side is trivially small compared to the print media budget.

 Industry-Specific Performance Data